DomSam1506/DomSam1506/README.md

 ## Hi there 👋
+Welcome to my GitHub profile!
+My name is Dominion Samuel, and I am an aspiring data scientist.
+My interests are mostly data exploration and discovering hidden insights within messy data.
+I am currently working on my Python data analysis and data visualization skills.
+Feel free to visit any of my projects or contact me!
 <!--
 **DomSam1506/DomSam1506** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.